-There are some more common treatments that people with edema of the legs can use to relieve the symptoms; However, fighting the cause of the inflammation will lead to better results.
+There are some more common treatments that people with edema of the legs can use to relieve the symptoms; however, fighting the cause of the inflammation will lead to better results.

 Most common causes of Peripheral Edema

-Older people are more likely to develop swelling in the lower extremities if they stand or sit too long in the same position, without any movement.
+Older people are more likely to develop swelling in the lower extremities if they stand or sit too long in the same position without any movement.

 Other causes of edema

-The venous insufficiency occurs when the leg veins become weak and unable to return blood to the heart quickly.
+Venous insufficiency occurs when the leg veins become weak and unable to return blood to the heart quickly.

 Some antidepressants and medications for blood pressure can also cause edema.
-If you are taking any of these medications and you have edema, talk to your doctor about it.
+If you are taking any of these medications and have edema, talk to your doctor about it.

 Edema Treatment in the Legs

 The most effective treatment for swollen feet and ankles is lifting and exercising.
 If you are tied to a desk job, get up and walk every hour for 5 minutes to activate circulation in the legs.